 Most moms live in soft, stretchy clothing for the first few months post-delivery (and sometimes long after that).
 These Kindred Bravely favorites would be a hit at any shower:

-- The Angelina Nightgown is luxuriously soft and can be worn at any stage, pregnant or postpartum; it’s a practical piece for frequent nursing sessions that also doubles as a cute, casual dress!
+- The Eleanora Bamboo Maternity & Nursing Lounge Dress is super soft and can be worn at any stage, pregnant or postpartum; it’s a practical piece for frequent nursing sessions that also doubles as a cute, casual dress!

-- A classy, buttery soft pair of pajamas like the Davys will ensure comfort.
+- A classy, buttery-soft pair of PJs like the Davy Pajamas will ensure comfort and easy nursing access for those late-night breastfeeding sessions.
 Add in a pair of these cute, non-skid socks for head-to-toe coziness.

 The Perfect Baby Shower Gift

 Nobody likes having a stockpile of items that take up space but don’t get used.
 Instead of aimlessly perusing the myriad of baby-related items out there, go with something on this list for a sure victory.
-Additionally, your thoughtful gift will convey something more important than any tangible gift—your support.
-When it comes to parenting, encouragement and help from others can mean the most of all.
+Additionally, your thoughtful gift will convey something more important than any material gift—your support.
+When it comes to parenting, encouragement and help from others are the most meaningful gifts of all.